Tchernobill/Confluence/Lore/Locations/Isa's Container Unit.md

 Hidden behind what appears to be decorative wall panels, climate-controlled storage maintains optimal conditions for delicate neural hardware.
 Temperature and humidity sensors ensure inventory remains pristine.
 The storage system is modular - different compartments for different implant categories, each with its own environmental controls.

 ### Living Space (Second Container)
 The rear container feels surprisingly spacious despite the constraints.
-The ceiling has been raised slightly by cutting into the corrugated roof and installing a flat panel, gaining precious centimeters of headroom.
 Insulation has been properly installed - not just stuffed into gaps but systematically applied with vapor barriers.

 **Sleeping Area:**
 - A platform bed built into one corner, elevated for secure storage underneath